 12 Cost and security

-This chapter addresses important practical considerations when using LLMs for R programming:
+This chapter addresses important practical considerations when using LLMs for R programming.

-12.1 Cost considerations
+12.1 Cost

 12.2 API security